Residences of Donald Trump: Beverly Hills

-Trump owned a five-bedroom mansion on North Rodeo Drive in Beverly Hills, California from 2007 to 2019.
+Trump owned a five-bedroom mansion on North Canon Drive in Beverly Hills, California, from 2007 to 2019.
+He had originally purchased it for $7 million, and claimed the house was worth $6 million for tax purposes.
 Trump had rarely used it, and had put on the market and rented it out at different times.
-In June 2019, he quietly sold the property, off-market, for $13.5 million.
-He had originally purchased it for $7 million.
+In June 2019, he quietly sold the property, off-market, for $13.5 million to Hillcrest Asia Limited, a company owned by a Trump associate, Indonesian billionaire Hary Tanoesoedibjo.

 From 2008 to 2009, Trump owned a neighboring house, an 11-bedroom Greek Revival mansion built in 1981.
 Trump purchased it for $10.35 million, but sold it for $9.5 million.
 It was previously a residence of Gabonese president Omar Bongo, who died in office in 2009.